madsondeluna/translation-class/README.md

 ---

-**Last Updated**: October 2025

-**Note**: This README was created to facilitate access to protein translation course materials for students, providing comprehensive coverage of the subject in English while maintaining references to the original Portuguese presentation materials.
+> This README was created to facilitate access to protein translation class materials for students, providing comprehensive coverage of the subject in English while maintaining references to the original Portuguese presentation materials.